DIPlib/diplib/src/documentation/image.md

 Arithmetic operations, logical operations, and comparisons can all be performed using operators, but there are also functions defined that perform the same function with more flexibility.
-See \ref operators for a full list of these functions.
+See \ref math_arithmetic and \ref math_comparison for a full list of these functions.

 For example, to add two images `a` and `b`, one can simply do: